 The Disclosure Statement is a nontechnical description of the rules governing this Roth IRA.
 It is easy to understand, because it's written in layman's language.
-Explanations are separated by headings that help you locate specific rules and regulations.
+However, it is not all-inclusive and cannot be used as a substitute for tax advice.